Chakras and the Endocrine system

 Thymus – Heart Chakra

 The thymus – located just above the chest, produces hormones that stimulate general growth, in infancy.
 Interesting that infants have much larger thymus size than adults.
-Thymus provides strong immunity system by stimulating the production of lymphocytes, which the part of the body`s defense system.
+The thymus provides a strong immunity system by stimulating the production of lymphocytes, which the part of the body`s defense system.
 Nowadays, scientists recognize that auto-immune diseases, where the immune system attacks its proteins, mistaking them for a foreign substance, have an emotional connection and are not simply because of physical or environmental causes.

 Dosha-Quiz---Vata,-Pitta,-Kapha---Prayer